jack-swiney/Jack-O-Linter/docs/report.md

 ### Project Objective

 This project aims to investigate the usefulness of popular static analysis tools **Pylint**, **Flake8**, and **MyPy**.
 These tools aim to solve varying challenges of static analysis in Python.
-This project then will take the three tools and combines them into an all-in-one static analysis tool called `Jack-O-Linter`.
+This project then will take the three tools and combine them into an all-in-one static analysis tool called `Jack-O-Linter`.
 After its implementation, `Jack-O-Linter` will run against a popular Python library `requests`.
 "Requests is an elegant and simple HTTP library for Python, built for human beings,"[[2]]() created and maintained by the Python Software Foundation.
 Finally, this project will analyze the results, make recommendations for updates to the `requests` library, and suggest further improvements for `Jack-O-Linter`.

 ### Impacts and Benefits of Static Analysis